rednafi/rednafi.com/content/about.md

 [Hugo] is the static site generator that powers this blog.
 I use the [Papermod] theme with some custom CSS.
-The site is hosted on GitHub Pages and served through a custom domain registered from Cloudflare.
+The site is hosted on GitHub Pages and served through a custom domain registered with Cloudflare.
 The primary font is Inter, and the code examples use JetBrains Mono.

-GitHub Actions deploys the site automatically with each commit.
-Static assets are hosted via GitHub Issues—yes, I know, it's lazy.
-I use VSCode to write in markdown and commit to the repo.
+GitHub Actions deploys the site automatically with each commit to the main branch.
+Static assets are hosted on Cloudflare [R2].
+I use [VSCode] to write in markdown and commit to the repo.
 The CI takes care of everything else.
 You can find all the source code and content [here].